ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/mouseinput.markdown

  ###  CursorMovement, RawMovement, and ClientPosition

-[ RawMovement](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#rawmovement-zero-engine) represents the amount of movement detected this frame by the mousing device. [ ClientPosition](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#clientposition-zero-engi) gives the screen-space cursor position in pixels, as computed by the OS.
-ClientPosition is relative to the upper left pixel of the Zero client (application), which is (0, 0), with X and Y increasing to the right and down respectively.
-The [ CursorMovement](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#cursormovement-zero-engi) property is computed by Zero as the difference in the ClientPosition between the current frame and the previous frame.
+[ RawMovement](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#rawmovement-zilch-engine) represents the amount of movement detected this frame by the mousing device. [ ClientPosition](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#clientposition-zilch-engi) gives the screen-space cursor position in pixels, as computed by the OS.
+ClientPosition is relative to the upper left pixel of the Zilch client (application), which is (0, 0), with X and Y increasing to the right and down respectively.
+The [ CursorMovement](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mouse.markdown#cursormovement-zilch-engi) property is computed by Zilch as the difference in the ClientPosition between the current frame and the previous frame.

 NOTE: CursorMovement and RawMovement often differ because the final position of the cursor depends on OS settings.